Connect with others who understand.

 Health experts believe AVN occurs more often in people with active lupus.
 Pain relievers and physical therapy are used to treat AVN in the early stages, while surgery may be required for late-stage AVN.

 Talk to your doctor if you notice symptoms of bone loss to prevent fracture.
-With proper treatment and lifestyle changes, bone complications of SLE can be successfully managed.
+With proper treatment and lifestyle changes, bone complications of SLE can typically be successfully managed.

 5. You Get Brain Fog